thesecretlab/diary/Steps.md

 7. Delete the Title text, and change the Image to RecordButton.
 9. Drag a Bar Button Item into the right hand side of the navigation bar.
 Change its identifier to Trash.

+Next, we'll connect up the code.

+1. Open DYAudioViewController.m in the assistant.
+2. Connect the record button to BOTH an outlet, called controlButton, and an action, called controlButtonTapped.
+3. Connect the Trash button to an action called removeAudio:.